openstack-infra/zuul/doc/source/user/config.rst

       it will remain set for all child jobs and variants (it can not be set to ``false``).

-   .. _matchers:

-   The following job attributes are considered "matchers".
-They are not inherited in the usual manner, instead, these attributes are used to determine whether a specific variant is used when running a job.

    .. attr:: branches

-      A regular expression (or list of regular expressions) which describe on what branches a job should run (or in the case of
-      variants: to alter the behavior of a job for a certain branch).
+      A regular expression (or list of regular expressions) which describe on what branches a job should run (or in the case of variants, to alter the behavior of a job for a certain branch).

+      This attribute is not inherited in the usual manner.
+Instead, it is used to determine whether each variant on which it appears will be used when running the job.

       If there is no job definition for a given job which matches the branch of an item, then that job is not run for the item.
-      Otherwise, all of the job variants which match that branch (and any other selection criteria) are used when freezing the job.
+      Otherwise, all of the job variants which match that branch are used when freezing the job.
 However, if :attr:`job.override-checkout` or
       :attr:`job.required-projects.override-checkout` are set for a
       project, Zuul will attempt to use the job variants which match the values supplied in ``override-checkout`` for jobs defined in